Kingmsh1/Tools/BashScripting.md

 {% hint style="info" %}
 This is always the first line.
 It tells the kernel to use the Bash interpreter to run the file - readable even with the comment sign (#).
+You don't need to write this if you specify the interpreter to use in the shell.
 {% endhint %}

 * Variables: